-- d.
-The awarding of credit earned is deferred until the Office of Records receives a complete high school transcript certifying graduation.
-The student must supply this transcript in order to receive or send an official copy of the college record. - e.
-Contact the Vice President and Dean of Instruction if the student has not completed the junior year or wishes to enroll in more than two college credit courses.
+d.
+The awarding of credit earned is deferred until the Office of the Registrar receives a complete high school transcript certifying graduation.
+The student must supply this transcript in order to receive or send an official copy of the college record.